- Measuring Sustainability

 Delia Siivola, PhD candidate, Protected area management in the Circumpolar north

-Francisco Filepe-Gomez, PhD candidate, Adaptive-co-management of Great Sandy Biosphere Reserve
+Francisco Gelvez-Gomez, PhD candidate, Adaptive-co-management of Great Sandy Biosphere Reserve

-Flora Kwapena, MA Candidate, Land Tenure, gender and development in Papua New Guinea
+Flora Kwapena, PhD candidate, Land tenure, gender and development in Papua New Guinea

 Yuan Lu (with Otago University), PhD, A case study of traditional ecological knowledge in Yancheng Biosphere Reserves, China